-- 2.3.1 The Board may invite specified individuals to be Participants or Observers at its meetings in order to inform its decision-making and the discharge of its functions as it sees fit. - 2.3.2 Participants will receive advanced copies of the notice, agenda and papers for Board meetings.
+- 2.3.1 The board may invite specified individuals to be Participants or Observers at its meetings in order to inform its decision-making and the discharge of its functions as it sees fit. - 2.3.2 Participants will receive advanced copies of the notice, agenda and papers for board meetings.
 They may be invited to attend any or all of the Board meetings, or part(s) of a meeting by the Chair.
-Any such person may be invited, at the discretion of the Chair to ask questions and address the meeting but may not vote. - a) Additional ICB Executive Directors - b) Public Health expert - c) Healthwatch individual - d) Voluntary, Community Faith, and Social Enterprise (VCFSE) sector individual - e) Associate Non-Executive Member - 2.3.3 Observers will receive advanced copies of the notice, agenda and papers for Board meetings.
-They may be invited to attend any or all of the Board meetings, or part(s) of a meeting by the Chair.
-Any such person may not address the meeting and may not vote. - a) Details of regular observers will be included on the ICB website (www.nhssomerset.nhs.uk) - 2.3.4 Participants and / or observers may be asked to leave the meeting by the Chair in the event that the Board passes a resolution to exclude the public as per the Standing Orders.
+Any such person may be invited, at the discretion of the Chair to ask questions and address the meeting but may not vote. - a) Additional ICB Executive Directors - b) Healthwatch individual - c) Voluntary, Community and Social Enterprise (VCSE) sector individual - 2.3.3 Observers will receive advanced copies of the notice, agenda and papers for board meetings.
+They may be invited to attend any or all of the board meetings, or part(s) of a meeting by the Chair.
+Any such person may not address the meeting and may not vote. - a) Details of regular observers will be included on the ICB website (www.nhssomerset.nhs.uk) - 2.3.4 Participants and / or observers may be asked to leave the meeting by the Chair in the event that the board passes a resolution to exclude the public as per the Standing Orders.